 In June 2011, Shell completed the transfer of all of its equity interests in us, together with the associated right to appoint one member to our board of directors, to Raízen.
-Following the transfer, Raízen became our largest stockholder with an ownership interest of approximately 15.5%.
+Following the transfer, Raízen became our largest stockholder.
 Raízen's primary business is the production of ethanol, sugar and power, and the supply, distribution and retail of transportation fuels.
-We do not know yet what commercial benefits, if any, we will derive from our relationship with Raízen
+In September 2011, we entered into a joint development agreement with Raízen to develop an improved first generation ethanol process with enhanced performance economics.
+Our collaborative relationship with Raízen is in its early stages and neither we nor Raízen knows yet which of our joint projects may produce commercially viable technologies.